jurypan/TradeHubler/README.md

 - **Description**: This is a Console application that runs on a Virtual Machine (VM) where the Metatrader applications are installed.
 - **Functionality**:
-  - Listens for data from the JCTG.AzureFunction.
+  - Listens for data from the JCTG.WebApp.
   - Interprets the data and interacts with the Metatrader applications accordingly.
   - Can be configured to work with multiple instances of Metatrader.